Taking a different approach

 2. The ability of the voter to verify that their vote was accurately counted

-If, and only if a VTN is placed on the ballot and that data is made publicly available before all the votes are finalized, then machines don’t matter.
+If, and only if a BAM is placed on the ballot and that data is made publicly available before all the votes are finalized, then machines don’t matter.
 Since EIP requires this capability of all machines, which machine is used to accomplish this simple task is irrelevant.
 It doesn’t matter because all the machines are doing the same thing.
 We’ve essentially turned the machine into nothing but a simple calculator.
 Remember, machines only do what you tell them to do.
 Since neither legislation nor any internal process specifications ever required machines to operate in this manner in the first place, that’s where all the problems began.
 The good news is the solution is simple and straightforward.

 It’s the Results, Stupid!